ethereum/ethereum-org-website/README.md

 > - [Create an account](https://etherscan.io/) on Etherscan
 > - Navigate to your Account Settings page
 > - In the sidebar, click on 'API-KEYs' and add a new token
-> - Copy & paste your Etherscan Api-Key Token in `.env`
+> - Copy & paste your Etherscan Api-Key Token into `.env`

 ```
 // .env Example: